-If either party to a grievance charges the other with procedural violations other than time limit issues, a special committee of two research faculty appointed by the Senior Vice President for Research and Innovation and the chair of the Faculty Senate Review Committee is convened to rule on the question, as in disputes about the validity of issues qualifying for the grievance procedure.
+If either party to a grievance charges the other with procedural violations other than time limit issues, a special committee of two research faculty appointed by the Senior Vice President for Research and Innovation and the chair of the Faculty Senate Review Committee is convened to rule on the guestion, as in disputes about the validity of issues qualifying for the grievance procedure.
 The special committee has the following options.
 It can either find no significant procedural violation occurred, in which case the grievance process continues unaffected, or that a significant procedural violation did occur.
 If the administrator committed a significant procedural violation, the grievance automatically qualifies for advancement to the next step in the grievance process.
-If the grievance process ends at that point with the last proposed resolution established as the final disposition of the case.
+If the grievant committed a significant procedural violation, the grievance process ends at that point with the last proposed resolution established as the final disposition of the case.